 Michigan online lottery players have a plethora of tools at their disposal to help them monitor their gambling habits:

-In addition to these tools, there is also a Responsible Gaming section on the MI lottery’s main site, which provides tips for betting responsibly, dispels common gambling myths, and has sections on both problem gambling and underage gambling.
+In addition to these tools, there is also a Responsible Gaming section on the MI state lottery’s main site, which provides tips for betting responsibly, dispels common gambling myths, and has sections on both problem gambling and underage gambling.

 The same regulatory body that has governed the Michigan lottery since its inception in 1972 — the Michigan Bureau of State Lottery — provides oversight of the Michigan online lottery.